cometbft/cometbft/CONTRIBUTING.md

 ## Changelog

-To manage and generate our changelog, we currently use [unclog](https://github.com/informalsystems/unclog).
+To manage and generate our changelog, we currently use [unclog].

 Every fix, improvement, feature, or breaking change should be made in a pull-request that includes a file `.changelog/unreleased/${category}/${issue-or-pr-number}-${description}.md`,
 where:

 - `category` is one of `improvements`, `breaking-changes`, `bug-fixes`, `features` and if multiple apply, create multiple files;
 - `description` is a short (4 to 6 word), hyphen separated description of the